 Community Service for Class of 2019 - 2020

-Each student is required to complete a total of 15 hours annually in any of the following areas.
+Junior and Senior students are required to complete a total of 15 hours annually in any of the following areas.
 The hours are not required to be in one specific area and may be combined to meet the 15 hour requirement:

 Garces Memorial High School